ordotools/CoreVim/README.md

 This configuration is undergoing some major changes now, but will be optimized soon.

+Currently Neovim starts in <100ms, which is, for all intents and puposes, instantaneous, but I will be trying to lazyload more of the plugins.

 ### Future

 Working on built-in color schemes for easier switching.